Artificial neurons as ridge functions

 Single hidden layer MLPs are a particular linear combination of ridge functions.
 We have proved that the class of functions spanned by continuous ridge functions approximates every continuous function with arbitrary precision.
 This fact is relevant in applications because it allows designing parametric models without imposing compelling constraints.

-The density of $\RR(\Omega)$ in $C(\Rn)$ does not imply that the same property holds for MLPs, but we can hope that functions represented by MLPs have the same approximation capability.
+The density of in does not imply that the same property holds for MLPs, but we can hope that functions represented by MLPs have the same approximation capability.
 Actually, like the linear combinations of ridge functions, MLPs are universal approximators.
 That will be the topic of a follow-up article.